parmsam/rstudio-table-contest-2021/README.md

 * https://blog.rstudio.com/2021/09/30/rstudio-table-contest-2021/

 ## Short Description
+The table here shows the gtcars dataset from the gt package which has information on expensive and fast cars from 2014 to 2017.
+Reactable and crosstalk packages applied on the dataset into an interactive HTML document.
+The table serves as an example of the capabilities of the packages to allow for HTML widgets to community with each other without R Shiny.

 ## Long Description
 The table here shows the gtcars dataset from the gt package which has information on expensive and fast cars from 2014 to 2017.
-The table was built using the reactable package combined with crosstalk to allow HTML widgets to communicate with each other without R Shiny.
-Features in the interactive-HTML include d3scatter plots, crosstalk filter controls, column name tooltips, embedded flag images, row selection, and conditionally formatted cells with icons and bar charts.
+The table was built using the [reactable package](https://glin.github.io/reactable/) combined with [crosstalk](https://rstudio.github.io/crosstalk/) to allow HTML widgets to communicate with each other without R Shiny.
+Features in the interactive-HTML include [d3scatter plots](https://github.com/jcheng5/d3scatter), crosstalk filter controls, column name tooltips, embedded flag images, row selection, and conditionally formatted cells with icons and bar charts.
 The example shows the capabilities of reactable combined with crosstalk.

 ## Main libraries
 * reactable